henrybuilt/react-sticky-table/README.md

 ### Features

-- Multiple (and optional) fixed columns & headers
+- Optional fixed columns & headers
 - Responsive table dimensions (wrap it in any size container and it will fill that container)
 - Dynamic row height & column width (no need to specify width and height in pixels)
 - Rows and columns resize as content resizes
-- Custom cells
+- Custom cells (just make sure your custom cell has `display: table-cell` set)
 - Supports `overflow: scroll` on both axes
 - Multiple tables per page

-Doesn't yet support: Client side sorting, IE <= 7.
+Doesn't yet support: Multiple columns/headers, Client side sorting, IE <= 7.

 ### Usage